 Cleveland Clinic Foundation

-MAW has been compensated by Biogen, Novartis, Genzyme, and Ipsen for speaking on multiple sclerosis and spasticity management.
-MAW also serves on the board of directors for the Multiple Sclerosis Association of America, and on the editorial board for the International Journal of MS Care.
+MAW has received payment for participating on the speakers' bureaus of Biogen, Genzyme, and Novartis.
+MAW also serves on the editorial board for the International Journal of MS Care.

-Dr Mary Alissa Willis would like to gratefully acknowledge Dr Lael A. Stone, a previous contributor to this monograph.
+Dr Mary Alissa Willis would like to gratefully acknowledge Dr Lael A. Stone, a previous contributor to this topic.
 LAS declares that she has no competing interests.

 Project Leader for Neurology